 For one, Starbucks is on the list in the bank’s second-quarter CIO report.
 The report pointed to the coffee chain’s 2,700 stores on the mainland, with plans for 600 more just this year.

-Hou noted the company has a couple million Instagram followers, suggesting a solid connection with the generation.
+Hou noted the company has a couple of million Instagram followers, suggesting a solid connection with the generation.

 DBS also pointed to Nestle as a pick, noting it recently invested US$7 billion in Starbucks’ consumer packaged goods, which the bank expected would expand opportunities in emerging markets.